 In April 2014, the Company amended its commercial license and supply agreements with CyDex to expand the fields of use to include the treatment, prevention or diagnosis of any disease or symptom in humans or animals.
-In consideration for the amended terms, the Company paid \$200 upfront and is obligated to make milestone payments, once per field, based on the achievement of clinical development and regulatory milestones for the development of SAGE-547 in the fields of status epilepticus and traumatic brain injury of \$750 and \$3,750, respectively.
-For the development in two additional fields, the Company is obligated to make milestone payments, once per field, based on the achievement of clinical development and regulatory milestones of \$1,250 and \$8,500, respectively.
+In consideration for the amended terms, the Company paid \$0.2 million upfront and is obligated to make milestone payments, once per field, based on the achievement of clinical development and regulatory milestones for the development of SAGE-547 in the fields of status epilepticus and traumatic brain injury of \$0.8 million and \$3.8 million, respectively.
+After the amendment, for the development in two additional fields, the Company is obligated to make milestone payments, once per field, based on the achievement of clinical development and regulatory milestones of \$1.3 million and \$8.5 million, respectively.

 In March 2015, a clinical development milestone was met for one of the programs.
-Accordingly, the Company recorded research and development expense for the three months ended March 31, 2015 of \$250.
+Accordingly, the Company recorded research and development expense for the three months ended March 31, 2015 of \$0.3 million.

 In April 2015, an additional clinical development milestone was met for one of the programs.
-Accordingly, the Company will record research and development expense for the three months ended June 30, 2015 of \$500.
+Accordingly, the Company recorded research and development expense for the three months ended June 30, 2015 of \$0.5 million.